Jump to main content

 7. In response to the evolution of market risk monitoring because of the implementation of the New Basel Capital Accord, the Bank continues to study and strengthen the management efficiency of systems related to market risks.

-1. In response to climate change, continue to cooperate with green industries and high-carbon-emitting industries to monitor and manage industry-specific quotas; and cooperate with the climate change voluntary reduction cooperation mechanism to reduce accounting credits and investment quota ratios for high-carbon-emitting industries by 11%.
+1. In response to climate change, continue to cooperate with green industries and carbon-intensive emission industries to monitor and manage industry-specific quotas; and cooperate with the climate change voluntary reduction cooperation mechanism to reduce credits and investment quota ratios for carbon-intensive emission industries year by year.

 3rd Line of Defense

-The Bank's internal auditing unit performs the audit business in the spirit of independence, and provides timely suggestions about improvement to reasonably ensure the continuous and effective implementation of the internal control system while reporting on the audit business to the Board of Directors and the Audit Committee quarterly so that the Board of Directors, the Audit Committee, and senior managers can learn about the effectiveness of the Bank's internal control system and risk management system.
+1. The Bank's internal auditing unit performs the audit business in the spirit of independence, and provides timely suggestions about improvement to reasonably ensure the continuous and effective implementation of the internal control system while reporting on the audit business to the Board of Directors and the Audit Committee quarterly so that the Board of Directors and senior managers can learn about the effectiveness of the Bank's internal control system and risk management system.

 The Bank is audited quarterly by accountants on relevant management and internal control mechanisms such as market risk and credit risk disclosed in financial reports.